Do you know your credit score? I bet you probably do.

 It's like banking and checking reporting services but for the low-income and subprime demographic, which includes payday loans, cash checking services, rent-to-own transactions, and similar transactions.
 If you have problems with getting access to those services, you will want to check these reports:

-Again, similar to banking, I would only request this report if you have problems getting new phone, internet, or utility connections.
+Again, similar to banking, I would only request this report if you have problems getting a new phone, internet, or utility connections.
 You want to request it from the National Consumer Telecom & Utilities Exchange.

 I would never have expected this one on the list but there's a company that monitors and reports retail product return/exchange fraud and abuse.
 Much like the others, it's not worth checking unless a retailer denies your return (or warns they won't let you return something) because unless that happens, they probably don't have any dirt on you.
 Go to The Retail Equation and you can get your report.